selforganising/foundersandcoders/_posts/2014-04-01-factorial.md

 title: "A simple solution: finding the factorial of a number"
 ---

-## Whatever it is that you are trying to do, think of it as a function and give it a sensible name {: #1}
+### Whatever it is that you are trying to do, think of it as a function and give it a sensible name {: #1}

     factorial

-`factorial` is a pretty sensible name for a function that returns the factorial of a number :-)
+`factorial` is a pretty sensible name for a function that returns the factorial of a number.

 [Next](#2){: .button .round .next}

-## Work out the inputs to the function and give them sensible names. {: #2}
+### Work out the inputs to the function and give them sensible names. {: #2}

     n